VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-assets.md

 ---
 ## Introduction

 All resources available in Virto Commerce are referred as assets.
 The most common asset is image, but it's not limited to that.
-An asset can be any file, electronic document, multimedia content, etc. В They are accessed from storefront and Commerce Manager as well.В Assets are grouped into folders and form a (logical) hierarchy structure.
+An asset can be any file, electronic document, multimedia content, etc.  They are accessed from storefront and Commerce Manager as well.
+Assets are grouped into folders and form a (logical) hierarchy structure.
 Physical asset storage medium is not limited and currently Virto Commerce provides file system based and Windows Azure Blob Storage based implementations.

 You can upload, download or view metadata of the assets trough Virto Commerce API.
 The API provides IAssetService interface for working with assets.